Lidocaine and Hydrocortisone Cream

 Use lidocaine and hydrocortisone cream as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not take lidocaine and hydrocortisone cream by mouth.
 Use on your skin only.
-Keep out of your mouth, nose, and eyes (may burn).
+Keep out of your mouth, nose, ears, and eyes (may burn).

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.